 Concept: Students match the barriers to using contraception or condoms to the gender they feel is most likely to use the excuse.
 Discussion may follow on solutions to these barriers as well as on gender stereotyping.

-All playing pieces in kit are laminated so the game can be enjoyed by students over and over again.
+- All playing pieces in the Print version kit are laminated so the game can be enjoyed by students over and over again.